 I wasn’t always so admiring of her.
 Growing up, I hated my mom for silent reasons; we both knew it was more profound than disdain.
 Even then, though, later down the line, she’d transform into somewhat of a God for me, as I followed her lead and felt lifted in her belief of me.
 She was and is everything I ever wanted to be but that I was too afraid of becoming on my own, too fearful of change.
 When I was unsure about whether the boy who first entered me would be my husband, she assured me he would not.

 “You will be the possible wife for many men, but it doesn’t mean they will be your husband. “

 Even though I loved him deeply, it wouldn’t matter.
-Her words had the ability to infect my mind and in a matter of months I would tell him goodbye with a voice and demeanor so sure and wise you would have mistaken my words as my own.
-But they were hers.
-And she was right.
-She’s always right.
-He’s engaged now to a woman that suits him, but the point is her words were law and I was willingly devoted to them, no questions asked.
+Her words could infect my mind, and in a matter of months, I would tell him goodbye with a voice and demeanor so sure and wise you would have mistaken my words as my own – but they were hers, and she was right; she’s always right.
+He’s engaged now to a woman that suits him, but the point is her words were law, and I was willingly devoted to them, no questions asked.

 But eventually, you need your own.